Berwyn Jones

-Background

-Berwyn Jones was born in Rhymney, Monmouthshire, Wales, and he died aged 66 in Ross-on-Wye, Herefordshire, England.

 Early career

-Jones had a brief career in rugby union with hometown club Rhymney RFC in the South Wales Valleys, but it was in athletics that he looked set to excel until switching to rugby league.
+Jones Jones was born in Rhymney, Monmouthshire, Wales and had a brief career in rugby union with hometown club Rhymney RFC in the South Wales Valleys, but it was in athletics that he looked set to excel until switching to rugby league.

-Bronze medal at Belgrade 1962

-He won the Bronze medal in the men's 4 x 100 metres relay at the 1962 European Championships in Belgrade, Yugoslavia, alongside Alf Meakin, Ron Jones and David Jones.
+Jones won the bronze medal in the men's 4 x 100 metres relay at the 1962 European Championships in Belgrade, Yugoslavia, alongside Alf Meakin, Ron Jones and David Jones.
 He also won a bronze medal in the 4 x 100 metres relay while competing for Wales at the 1962 British Empire and Commonwealth Games.

-British record holder
+The following year he became the British 100 yards champion after winning the British AAA Championships title at the 1963 AAA Championships.

-He had been touted as a potential Olympian for 1964 when he was invited to try out for Wakefield Trinity in 1964.
-He had been a member of the Great Britain 4 x 110 yards relay team and a British record-holder (10.3 seconds) and champion over 100 metres.
+He had been touted as a potential Olympian for 1964 but was invited to try out for Wakefield Trinity in 1964.
+He had been a member of the Great Britain 4 x 110 yards relay team and a British record-holder (10.3 seconds).